M-earnest/tutorial_jupyter_books/content/3_create/citations.md

-# Including Citations and Bibliographies
+# Adding Citations and Bibliographies

 If you want to include citations into your course website, you first need to create a bibtext file, in which the information of your citations are stored in.